More Than Counselling

 • Feeling “in between” versions of themselves

-• Longing for a more honest, grounded, aligned way of living
+• Longing for a more grounded, aligned way of living

 What You Can Expect